 Governors Who Quickly Reopened Forced to Backpedal

-Many Republican governors are being forced to change their plans as infections surge in Texas, Arizona, Florida and Arkansas, and elsewhere.
+Many Republican governors are being forced to change their plans as infections surge in Texas, Arizona, Florida, Arkansas and elsewhere.

 AUSTIN, Texas (AP) — When Texas began lifting coronavirus restrictions, Republican Gov. Greg Abbott didn’t wear a mask.
 He wouldn’t let mayors enact extra precautions during one of the nation’s swiftest efforts to reopen.
 He said the White House backed his plan and gave assurances there were safe ways to go out again.